Probate Q&A Series

 Conclusion

-In North Carolina, probate generally must wait until a certified death certificate is available for filing with the Clerk of Superior Court.
-Many institutions also require certified death certificates to release assets.
-The next step is to file the appropriate probate application with the Clerk of Superior Court once the certified death certificate is available.
+In North Carolina, probate does not always have to wait until a certified death certificate is available.
+The Clerk may accept other sufficient evidence of death, but local practice can vary and many institutions still require certified death certificates to release assets.
+The next step is to contact the appropriate Clerk of Superior Court or a probate attorney, file the proper probate application, and provide the best available evidence of death while continuing to obtain certified death certificates.

 Talk to a Probate Attorney